 Upon receipt of an SBP Report frame from the SBP responder, the SBP initiator shall issue an MLME- SBPREPORT.indication primitive. (#641)

-The SBP reporting phase shall commence SIFS time after the reporting phase of the TB sensing measurement instance corresponding to the measurement setup initiated by the SBP responder, if the transmission of at least one SBP report frame does not exceed the acquired TXOP.
-If a longer transmission time is needed, then the approach of the SBP reporting allows scheduling of the multiple link accesses to complete the transmission.(#641)
+The SBP reporting procedure may commence SIFS time after the last phase of aTB sensing measurement instance corresponding to the measurement setup initiated by the SBP responder, if the transmission of at least one SBP report frame does not exceed the acquired TXOP.
+If a longer transmission time is needed, then the approach of the SBP reporting allows the scheduling of one or more link accesses within the assigned sensing availability window to complete the transmission.
+If the acquired TXOP consists of more than one TB sensing measurement instance corresponding to the measurement setup initiated by the SBP responder, the SBP reporting procedure may commence SIFS time after the last phase of the last one TB sensing measurement instances corresponding to the measurement setup initiated by the SBP responder.
+If the assigned sensing availability consist of more than one TXOP, then the approach of the SBP reporting allows the scheduling of one or more link accesses within the assigned sensing availability window to complete the transmission. (#641)

-In the SBP reporting phase, the SBP responder may transmit sequentially (i.e., one SIFS separated) multiple SBP report frames to the SBP initiator.
+In the SBP reporting procedure, the SBP responder may transmit sequentially (i.e., one SIFS separated) multiple SBP report frames to the SBP initiator.
 An SBP report frame may include one or more Sensing Measurement Report fields to convey to the SBP initiator the sensing measurement reports of the corresponding sensing measurement instance, each of the Sensing Measurement Report fields contains: either a sensing measurement report generated by a sensing receiver corresponding to the sensing measurement instance, or a segment of the measurement report generated by a sensing receiver corresponding to the sensing measurement instance. (#641)

-In the SBP reporting phase, the SBP responder may transmit sequentially (i.e., one SIFS separated) one or more A-MPDUs, each carrying multiple SBP report frames. (#641)
+In the SBP reporting procedure, the SBP responder may transmit sequentially (i.e., one SIFS separated) one or more A-MPDUs, each carrying multiple SBP report frames. (#641)

 SP: